JRZ97/MachineLearning-Fall2021/EnsembleLearning/README.md

         votes: list of floats, the votes for each iteration of AdaBoost

 Clearly, this is just a modification of the DT class that can be integrated in the future for a global class; the key difference is in the inclusion of handling fractional examples in the gain calculation and eventual tree construction.
 Running the Adaboost algorithm on an instance of this class is done using the "train(num_iter)" method, i.e., "AdaBoost.train(num_iter)", where num_iter is the number of iterations to run the algorithm to.
-When ran, this creates decision stumps and a votes array that can be accessed by, for example, AdaBoost.stumps and AdaBoost.votes.
+When ran, this creates decision stumps and a votes array that can be accessed by, for example, "AdaBoost.stumps" and "AdaBoost.votes".